tomdpitts/tomdpitts.github.io/_pages/about.md

 Modifying and improving architectures and algorithms in the field of:

-- CV: Mask-RCNN, SegFormer, Detectron2 pipelines
+- Remote Sensing & CV: Mask-RCNN, SegFormer, Detectron2 pipelines
 - NLP: hybrid AR & Diffusion-based generative models

 <!-- I am a researcher working with a team at the Data Science Institute at University of Technology Sydney (UTS).
 My current projects focus on LLMs in Time Series Anomaly Detection, Earth Observation, and Natural Language Processing.